All Roasts Are Not Created Equal

 There are two popular kinds of commercial roasters: drum roasters and fluid bed roasters.
 With a drum roaster, coffee is dropped into a rotating drum and heated underneath by gas flames.
 In a fluid bed roaster, hot air shoots up from the bottom of the roaster, suspending the beans in mid-air and heating with that hot air.
 Both of these kinds of roasters have their proponents, but both of them can produce excellent coffee.

-The thing most people know about coffee roasting is roast level; you’ll see dark roast or light roast or French roast on a bag, and many of us have our preferences.
+The thing most people know about coffee roasting is roast level; you’ll see dark roast coffee, medium roast coffee, light roast coffee, or French roast coffee on a bag, and many of us have our preferences.
 Roast level is pretty closely correlated with the color of your beans, though occasionally a coffee will taste lighter or darker than it looks (for example, at Trade quality control, we assign a roast level to the coffee based on how it looks, but sometimes we change it after tasting).

 Roast level mostly impacts flavor, but there are a few myths about roast and caffeine as well.
 People sometimes assume that darker roasts have more caffeine or are stronger.
 We can pretty safely say that roasting coffee darker cannot create any more caffeine in the bean.
 On the other hand, some people say that dark roasts actually have less caffeine, as the caffeine evaporates or burns off in the roasting process.
 While this could be true at the extreme dark roast level, most coffees don’t get anywhere near the temperature necessary to reduce levels of caffeine.